U.S. House panel passes amendment to stop sanctions waiver on Nord Stream 2 - Up News Info

 “These sanctions are mandatory not discretionary,” said Representative Marcy Kaptur, a Democrat and a sponsor of the amendment to a foreign aid bill.
 The House panel passed it unanimously.

 The amendment seeks to repeal sanctions waivers in fiscal year 2022.
-But the pipeline is 95% finished and the bill has a long way to go before becoming law, needing to pass another House committee, the full House, the Senate, and be signed by President Joe Biden.
+But the pipeline is 95% finished and the bill has a long way to go before becoming law, needing to pass the full House, the Senate, and be signed by President Joe Biden.

 Article content